-The Table command (MPE/iX only) now allows for data to be loaded along with matching key values.
+The Table command allows for data to be loaded along with matching key values.

-'''

->table partab,part,file,partin,~data(cost,desc)~
+>table partab,part,file,partin,data(cost,desc)

-'''

 You can specify up to 20 data fields as long as the total size of the key fields and data does not exceed 256 bytes.
 The Table file must be Self-Describing to use the data option.